meetric1/gmod_shader_guide/README.md

 Half Life: Alyx liquid shader (Valve):

 # The Shader Pipeline
 All graphics APIs, have something called a [Graphics Pipeline](https://en.wikipedia.org/wiki/Graphics_pipeline).
-This is a generalized, fixed set of stages which function to transform 3 dimmensional scene, into something the screen can display.\
+This is a generalized, fixed set of stages which function to transform a 3 dimmensional scene, into something the screen can display.

 The Graphics Pipeline (IMAGE OF):